rhuard/Simpletron/README.md

 41 branchneg - branch to a specific location in memory if the accumulator is negative

-42 branchzero - Branch to a speficif location in memory if the accumulator is zero
+42 branchzero - Branch to a specific location in memory if the accumulator is zero

+43 branchpos - Branch to a specific location in memory if the accumulator is positive

-43 halt - called when the program is done with its task
+50 halt - called when the program is done with its task

 #### credits ####